Basilica of Our Lady of Snows, Pallippuram: History

+The church was renovated in 1931 and rebuilt in 2006.
+It came under the diocese of Kochi in 1557 and became a parish in 1577.
+The Kottapuram diocese was formed by dividing the Varappuzha diocese.

 Basilica

 On 27 August 2012, Pope Benedict XVI issued a decree and raised its status to that of minor basilica.
 It is the 20th Basilica in India and the eighth in Kerala (as of August 2012).
 At the time of the jubilee of the Kottapuram Diocese, the papal nuncio to India, His Excellency Archbishop Salvatore Pennacchio officially declared the decree.

 Annual Feast

 The annual feast of Our Lady of Snow is celebrated on 5 August every year.
 The feast starts on the evening of 30 July.
 The eight-day feast is celebrated on 15 August, the Assumption of Our Lady and the independence day of India.